-Scott Douglas, founder of Holyrood Partnership public relations in Scotland joins with renonwed journalist Shaun Milne for Episode 4 of Quiet News Day.
+Scott Douglas, founder of Holyrood PR public relations in Scotland joins with renonwed journalist Shaun Milne for Episode 4 of Quiet News Day.

 The weekly podcast, which looks at media, journalism, public relations, social media and technology,is aimed at anyone interested in media and business.